Rule 18. Selection of the jury.

 (a)(3) In courts using lists of prospective jurors generated in random order by computer, the clerk may call the jurors in that random order.

-(c) A challenge may be made to the panel or to an individual juror.
+(c) Challenges to panel or individuals.
+A challenge may be made to the panel or to an individual juror.

 (c)(1) The panel is a list of jurors called to serve at a particular court or for the trial of a particular action.
 A challenge to the panel is an objection made to all jurors summoned and may be taken by either party.